-Besides the need to refill their empty bank accounts, two things swayed the Scottish nobility that negotiated and signed the Act of Union.
+Besides the need to refill their empty bank accounts, two things swayed the Scottish nobility to negotiate and sign the Act of Union.

-The first was, the notion of a Union was not an alien idea.
-We were in a union of sorts when Cromwell swept north of the border, putting resistance to the sword, (over 2,000 in Dundee) and swathes of Scotland under English placemen.
+The notion of a Union was not an alien idea.
+We were in a union of sorts when Cromwell swept north of the border, putting resistance to the sword, (over 2,000 in Dundee) and swathes of Scotland under English placemen, a practice existing to this day.
 Our English cousins are apt to overlook that little skirmish in our history, telling us we never had it as bad as Ireland.

 The origin of Cromwell’s appearance lay in the Regal Union of 1603 when James VI of Scotland succeeded Elizabeth I to the crowns of England and Ireland.
 (I live close to the brig where James V was attacked by robbers and driven off by a farmer, but I digress.)